johncky/QFNtools/README.md

 ### 1. Long-only Efficient Frontier
 There is analytical solution for finding Efficient Frontier of a collection of assets.
 However, solution portfolios are usually not tradable.
-Because we cannot short certain assets, or to take extremely high leverage through long-short.
+Because we cannot short certain assets, or take extremely high leverage through long-short.
 In this section, "scipy.optimize.minimize" function is used to find the long-only EF for a self-defined collection of assets.
 These portfolios are tradable.

 Key: